 Tina got her PhD in psychology from Stockholm University in 2015, focusing on how sleep-deprived people are perceived by others.
 She is interested in the social effects of sleep loss and her current research explores social abilities and dyadic interactions following insufficient sleep.
 Her postdoc is in collaboration with Tessa West at NYU and John Axelsson at Karolinska Institutet in Stockholm, Sweden.

-Kate is a Ph.D. student in NYU's Social Psychology program.
-She graduated from Bates College with a B.A. in psychology and a minor in dance and worked as a lab manager at the University of California, San Francisco before coming to NYU.
+Kate is a postdoctoral student in NYU's Social Psychology program.
+She graduated from Bates College with a B.A. in psychology and a minor in dance and worked as a lab manager at the University of California, San Francisco before attending graduate school.
+She earned her PhD in social psychology, with a minor in quantitative psychology, from NYU.
 She studies fundamental processes in interpersonal interactions.
 She examines the subtle and overt ways in which people convey their psychological experiences to others and how those communications influence their interaction partners.
 She asks questions such as: Do women engage with female peers in ways that differ from how they engage with male peers in math and science?
 When meeting someone from a different country, how does the knowledge that one’s partner is from a country that is richer or poorer than one’s own shape how quickly people “tune in” to their partners?
 She applies a multimethod approach to her research, capturing psychological, behavioral, and physiological processes as they naturally unfold over time to gain a comprehensive understanding of social interactions.
 Her website can be found here.

 Oana is a Senior majoring in Psychology with a joint minor in Mathematics and Computer Science.
 She is interested in how individuals’ goals and emotions impact how they experience social interaction, in particular their perceptions of others and their metaperception accuracy.
 In addition, she is interested in how these underlying psychological processes unfold on a physiological level.
 This year she will be completing her Honors Thesis in the lab, focusing on the impact of goal conflict in dyadic interactions.
 In the near future, she hopes to pursue a graduate degree in Social Psychology, with an increased focus on quantitative methods.